rust-lang/rfcs/text/0000-custom-panic-handlers.md

 # Unresolved questions

-Should `set_panic_handler` live in `std::rt`, or in `std::thread`?

-Should the [current unstable implementation of callbacks](http://doc.rust-lang.org/std/rt/unwind/fn.register.html) be removed, since a single panic handler can call other handlers, eliminating the need for a callback list?
-They still allow global panic handlers, however if a new RFC for handler inheritance between threads land later, they will effictively have lost most of their interest.
+What should happen to the [current unstable implementation of callbacks](http://doc.rust-lang.org/std/rt/unwind/fn.register.html)?
+A single custom panic handler as proposed in this RFC can call other handlers, eliminating the need for a callback list, but the old mechanism still allows for global panic handlers.
+However if a new RFC for handler inheritance between threads land later, they will effectively have lost most of their interest.